Curious Don

 1 A Fiery Welcome to Iceland’s Geothermal Heart

-Early in the morning, I climbed into my rented car, eager to start the day’s adventure.
-Iceland’s weather added to the drama—vast expanses of snow-capped mountains loomed in the distance, their peaks cutting sharply through low-hanging clouds.
+Early in the morning, I climbed into my rented car, eager to start the day’s adventure toward Strokkur geyser, one of Iceland’s most dramatic geothermal spectacles.
+Iceland’s weather added to the drama – vast expanses of snow-capped mountains loomed in the distance, their peaks cutting sharply through low-hanging clouds.
 Deep valleys and vast, grassy plains stretched endlessly, punctuated occasionally by clusters of hardy Icelandic sheep, indifferent to my passing vehicle.

-Snow-covered mountains and a frozen lake seen from the road to Strokkur Geysir, Iceland.
+Snow-covered mountains and a frozen lake seen from the road to Strokkur Geyser, Iceland.

-Majestic Icelandic mountains dusted with snow, reflecting on a frozen lake along the road to Strokkur Geysir.
+Majestic Icelandic mountains dusted with snow, reflecting on a frozen lake along the road to Strokkur Geyser.

 • Location: Haukadalur Valley, Iceland